BLUEBERRYP1LL/blueberryp1ll.github.io/_posts/2025-08-03-THM-Mnemonic-writeup.md

 ## Privilege Escalation to Root

-I logged in as condor and checked my privileges with sudo -l.
-It showed that I could run /bin/examplecode.py as root.
+I logged in as condor and checked my privileges with `sudo -l`.
+It showed that I could run `/bin/examplecode.py` as root.

 <img width="1995" height="231" alt="2025-08-03 152214" src="https://github.com/user-attachments/assets/53937984-6358-43cb-8c6b-1afb8e329211" />

 I inspected the Python script and found a obvious vulnerability.
 <img width="1238" height="261" alt="2025-08-03 153248" src="https://github.com/user-attachments/assets/d704fb53-e723-4f42-b168-149574136dd5" />

 by entering a single period (.) instead of an expected confirmation input like yes or y, it is possible to execute arbitrary commands with root privileges.
 So i will just type bash after . and get root shell.

 <img width="797" height="362" alt="2025-08-03 153747" src="https://github.com/user-attachments/assets/ef4ddf7b-f99a-4bd5-8a53-7f6fb0be47c5" />

 From there, I had a root shell.
 I grabbed the final flag, which needed to be MD5-hashed to be accepted and the machine was done.